• Skip to primary navigation

 Tamari is soy sauce that's made without grains, therefore, it's a great gluten-free soy sauce alternative.
 Coconut aminos is a soy-free seasoning sauce that's a popular alternative to soy sauce for those who avoid soy.
 Coconut aminos are lighter in flavor than tamari, but are a great soy sauce alternative.

-The most common meats to serve with Asian Cabbage Salad are chicken or turkey, and fish (see my Easy Grilled or Broiled BBQ Salmon recipe.
+The most common meats to serve with Asian Slaw are chicken or turkey, and fish (see my Easy Grilled or Broiled BBQ Salmon recipe.

 Make a salad like this one!
-The ever so popular Egg Roll in a Bowl is always a delicious meal choice!
+The ever so popular Inside Out Egg Roll is always a delicious meal choice!
 Try this Southern Fried Cabbage recipe from Immaculate Bites....cooked with garlic and bacon....delicious!

 Store any leftovers in airtight containers in the refrigerator for up to 3 days.
 I prefer to use BPA-free glass containers with locking lids.
 Check out this 18-piece set of glass food storage containers with locking lids from Bayco, available now on Amazon.